ElonDormancy/UQCS/README.md

 # QuantumSimulator
 QuantumSimulator with plot
-The Quantum Simulator coded with python but it can be improved by using fortran and Parallel Computing
+The Quantum Simulator coded with python but it can be improved by using fortran/C++ and Parallel Computing

 ## V1.0 Python